strapdata/elassandra-operator/docs/source/multi-dc.rst

         annotations: {}

-Once CoreDNS is installed, we need to add a KubeDNS a stub domain to forward request for domain **internal.strapdata.com** to the CoreDNS service, and restart KubeDNS pods:
+Once CoreDNS is installed, we need to add a KubeDNS a stub domain to forward request for domain **internal.strapdata.com** to the CoreDNS service, and restart KubeDNS pods.
+The **internal.strapdata.com** is just a dummy DNS domain used to resolv public IP addresses to Kubernetes nodes internal IP addresses.

 .. code::